Photo: Debbie Wolfe for Bob Vila

 - Extra batteries: Certain chainsaws come with an extended-life battery and/or extras to extend runtime.
 Batteries can be replaced during long sessions.

 The Advantages of Owning a Battery Chainsaw

 For the right user, cordless chainsaws—and the tech behind them—deliver.
-If it’s casual firewood cutting or a downed branch or even a small tree there’s no rush to remove, there’s a lot to like in this cordless chainsaw category.
+If it’s cutting firewood or a downed branch or even a small tree there’s no rush to remove, there’s a lot to like in this cordless chainsaw category.

 Among the numerous advantages of owning a cordless chainsaw are the convenience and lower maintenance than with standard gas chainsaws or corded chainsaws.

-There is no need to go through the tedious process of mixing gas for a 2-cycle engine to power a cordless chainsaw, nor do you have the inconvenience of running a long power cord for an electric chainsaw.
+There is no need to go through the tedious process of mixing gas for a two-cycle engine to power a cordless chainsaw, nor do you have the inconvenience of running a long power cord for an electric chainsaw.
 Simply keep the battery on the charger, pop it into the chainsaw, and you’re ready to go.
 Plus, if you have other battery-powered tools from the same manufacturer, you can use the same batteries for your other tools.

-There also isn’t the need to maintain a gas-powered engine.
-If you only use a chainsaw on occasion, a gas-powered engine requires regular maintenance or it can be difficult to start when you need it.
+There also isn’t the need to maintain a battery-powered engine.
+If you only use a chainsaw on occasion, a gas-powered engine requires regular maintenance, or it can be difficult to start when you need it.